 With a builder SBA CAPLine, your lender cannot take any less than a second lien position on the real estate property that you are constructing or renovating.
-Further, they can only accept a second lien position if the reason for your first loan was to purchase the property.
-The SBA will limit you to an 80 percent loan-to-value (LTV) ratio on the combined total of the first and second liens, based on the fair market value of the project.
+Furthermore, they can only accept a second lien position if the reason for your first loan was to purchase the property.
+The SBA will limit you to an 80% loan-to-value (LTV) ratio on the combined total of the first and second liens, based on the fair market value of the project.

 4. Working Capital SBA Line of Credit Collateral Requirements